What makes a “greasy” man?

 In China, middle-aged women are dismissed as dama, a somewhat derogatory term that suggests gossipy grannies.
 Now it’s men’s turn, finally.
 A relatively recent expression describes a certain kind of middle-aged, mediocre and sleazy man: youni, 油腻, meaning “greasy,” a word originally used to describe excessively oily and rich food.

 “Greasy” can mean a lot in this context: A weisuonan (greasy man) is typically a chubby, sweaty, cheesy, vulgar, and/or narcissistic male in his forties or fifties.
 But lately different types of men, including many celebrities and so-called little fresh meat stand accused of being greaseballs too.
-Some are good-looking and in good shape, but try too hard to show off their charm and make people uneasy.
-It could be acting like this:
+Some are good-looking and in good shape but try too hard to show off their charm and make people uneasy.

-Last month, writer and poet Feng Tang, himself a middle-aged man himself, posted an essay “How to Avoid Becoming a Greasy Middle-Aged Creepy Man,” offering ten piece of advice for his fellow men:
+Last month, writer and poet Feng Tang, himself a middle-aged man, posted an essay “How to Avoid Becoming a Greasy Middle-Aged Creepy Man,” offering ten piece of advice for his fellow men:

 - Never get fat.
 The first impression of greasiness comes from your weight

 - Never stop studying.
 If you are ugly and reaching middle age, you should study harder

 - Never talk about sex in the public, unless you are a porn writer

 - Never recall the good old days, even if you are an old military general